dougeby/IntuneDocs/intune/web-app.md

 Before you can manage and assign an app for your users, add the app to Intune.
 Intune creates a shortcut to the web app on the user's device home screen.

 > [!Note]
-> Web apps are not supported on Android work profile devices and macOS.
+> Web apps are not supported on Android work profile devices.

 ## Add a web app to Intune
 To add an app to Intune as a shortcut to an app on the web, do the following: